skoriche/Climate-REF4CMIP/docs/getting-started/02-download-datasets.md

 /// admonition | Note

-By default, downloaded data is stored in a cache directory which is in your user directory by default.
+By default, downloaded data is stored in a cache directory which is in your user directory.

 You can override this location by setting the `REF_DATASET_CACHE_DIR` environment variable: